When Should You Seek Marriage Counseling And Does It Actually Work?

 Couples with children can find divorce therapy particularly useful.
 That is because it can help spare their children much of the emotional trauma which often accompanies having your parents go through a divorce.

-Sometimes one person sees the need for marriage counseling but is unable to convince the other person to accompany them.
+Sometimes one person sees the need for marital counseling but is unable to convince the other person to accompany them.
 The unwilling party might come up with a range of excuses to not take part.
 Things they might say include:

 - Therapy is too expensive: The cost of counseling may seem high, but you should take a moment to weigh whether your marriage is worth the investment.
 You can use your concern about the cost as a motivator to commit to the therapy and put all the counselor's suggestions into practice.
-That way, you are unlikely to need marriage counseling again.
+That way, you are unlikely to need marital counseling again.

 - I don't have time for therapy: Investing money, time, and effort into your marriage is never a waste.
 Prioritizing your marriage on your "To Do" list means you will take the time to work at it, including attending therapy.
 Plus, there is the option of online marriage counseling so you can do it in the comfort of your own home without having to commute to the therapist's office.